chef/chef-web-docs/content/api_omnitruck.md

 [\[edit on GitHub\]](https://github.com/chef/chef-web-docs/blob/master/content/api_omnitruck.md)

-Chef's Omnitruck API powers the Chef install scripts as well as downloads.chef.io site.
+Chef's Omnitruck API powers the Chef Software Install script as well as downloads.chef.io site.
 It can be used to query available versions of Chef Software Inc. products and to provide direct download URLs.